-Joey 92 Posted December 30, 2012 Author Share Posted December 30, 2012 Thanks, guys- I did Google before I asked and got great news!
+Joey Posted December 30, 2012 Author Share Posted December 30, 2012 Thanks, guys- I did Google before I asked and got great news!
 Not only is a bread machine useful for making bread, it'suseful for making... cake!
 So I'll try Craigslist but bread machines are kind of a dime a dozen.
 Lots of folks in my situation, maybe.
 If it doesn't move in two weeks it's being evicted.
 Thought it was worth a shot, though- I was hoping someone was going to tell me how to cook a steak in this thing!
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

-wheresanita 101 Posted January 2, 2013 Share Posted January 2, 2013 I'm not sure where you are either, but in my neck of the woods the hospital has a house for the families of pediatric patients from out of town so they can be close to their child while he/she is receiving treatment.
+wheresanita Posted January 2, 2013 Share Posted January 2, 2013 I'm not sure where you are either, but in my neck of the woods the hospital has a house for the families of pediatric patients from out of town so they can be close to their child while he/she is receiving treatment.
 The house is available at no cost to the families and they are always looking for donations of household goods and food.
 Even if they can't use it, they can then donate or trade with another local agency for something they need.
 Just a thought...
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

 Recommended Posts